-As a believer grows and matures in the knowledge and understanding of God and the Word of God; his ability to distinguish [discern] the difference between what is of God and what isn’t, also develops and increases.
+As a believer grows and matures in the knowledge and understanding of God and the Word of God; his ability to distinguish [discern] the difference between what is of God and what is not, also develops and increases.

-The more we focus upon the whole Word of God, the more we grow in knowledge and understanding of godliness and the better we become at discerning right and wrong, good and evil.
+The more we focus upon the whole Word of God, in not only learning it but also in gaining experience in applying it and in seeking wise Counsel, the more we grow in knowledge and the understanding of godliness, and the better we become at discerning right and wrong, good and evil.

-God wants us to grow in knowledge and mature in it throughout our entire lifetime, to become perfect [complete] attaining to the whole measure of the fullness of Jesus Christ.
+God wants us to grow in knowledge and to mature spiritually [gain Understanding] throughout our entire lifetime, to become perfect [complete] attaining to the whole measure of the fullness of Jesus Christ.

 Ephesians 4:13 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ: 4:14 That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive; 4:15 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ:

-Paul prayed this for the brethren in Philippi, that their love toward God and that God’s Word would increase and extend to its fullest in the brethren; that they would grow in the knowledge and understanding of God which would then lead to acute insight and comprehensive spiritual discernment.
+Paul prayed this for the brethren in Philippi, that their love toward God and that God’s Word would increase and extend to its fullest in the brethren; so that they would grow in the knowledge and understanding of God, which would then lead us to acute insight and comprehensive spiritual discernment.

-Paul teaches us that by discerning the holy from the profane and then choosing what is most holy, the believer is filled with the fruits of righteousness; the kind of righteousness that really comes by God the Father and Jesus Christ.
+Paul teaches us that by understanding God’s Word and discerning the holy from the profane and then choosing what is most holy, the believer is filled with the fruits of righteousness; the kind of righteousness that really comes by God the Father and Jesus Christ.

-It is by the knowledge and understanding of God and every Word of God that we learn to discern – to distinguish between right and wrong – and to “rightly divide the Word of Truth”.
+It is by the Knowledge and Understanding of God and every Word of God that we learn to discern – to distinguish between right and wrong – and to “rightly divide [understand] the Word of Truth”.

 Hebrews 4:12 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.